 - Not Supporting Top-Heavy Items – Avoid packing a lot of weight on items with narrow legs or not a lot of strength.
 While these items might seem fine when stacked in a garage or basement, the load is not being subject to the movement it will experience in transit.
 The article mentions “To keep these items safe, stack packed boxes between the legs and up to the underside of the object so that the boxes become supports for the heavy top.”

-Let NEDRAC help you avoid these moving mistakes on your next relocation.
+We hope that this article was helpful.
+NEDRAC can help you avoid these moving mistakes and make your next relocation go much smoother.
 If you would like to discuss your move, or have any questions regarding NEDRAC, our insurance, licenses or reviews, please Contact Us at (760) 345-9621.
 If you would like a quote on a shipment, please fill out the contact form below.